kz/articlebot/README.md

-bitofnewsbot
+articlebot
 ============

-Source of popular Reddit bot [u/bitofnewsbot](http://www.reddit.com/u/bitofnewsbot)
+Article scraping Reddit bot.
+Derived from @xiaoxu193's [bitofnewsbot](https://github.com/xiaoxu193/bitofnewsbot) with the significant change of scraping entire articles instead of condensing them.

 How do I run it?
 =====================
 Setup cron to run it every minute